-Three helpful tips that you can use to improve your cyber security at home and the office
+You can use Three helpful tips to fend off Cyber Criminals to improve your Cyber Security at home and the office.

-Every day we hear more and more horror stories about cyber attacks on government entities (from federal to local city and county agencies) and private companies (from large corporations to mom and pop shops).
-One well-executed cyber attack can cripple an organization or even put it out of business entirely.
+Every day, we hear more and more horror stories about cyber attacks on government entities (from federal to local city and county agencies) and private companies (from large corporations to mom-and-pop shops).
+One well-executed attack by cyber criminals can cripple an organization or even put it out of business entirely.